← All Neighbourhood Guides

 Why do people move to Markland Wood, Toronto?

-People move to Markland Wood primarily for space and stability: large lots for families with children, a local school within the neighbourhood, Centennial Park access, and the quieter suburban pace that the neighbourhood has maintained for decades.
+People move to Markland Wood primarily for space and stability: large lots for families with children, local schools within the neighbourhood, Centennial Park access, and the quieter suburban pace that the neighbourhood has maintained for decades.
 Many buyers come from other parts of Etobicoke, Mississauga, or from Toronto neighbourhoods where they have outgrown their space, and choose Markland Wood for its combination of established character, golf course adjacency, and value relative to comparable addresses in Humber Valley Village or The Kingsway.

 Is Markland Wood safe?